ktang012/Eight_Puzzle_Solver/README.md

 position and it's goal position.

 ## Bugs
-- Repeats explored sets in only the first few iterations.
-- Doesn't return optimal path
+- Solves puzzle but fails to return linked list of optimal path